schackartk/google_mapper/README.md

 ## Install the Necessary Libraries

 The scripts only load the necessary packages, so you have to install the packages first.
-To make this easier, you may open and run the script `requirements.R` in an IDe, or run `./requirements.R` from the command line.
+To make this easier, you may open and run the script `requirements.R` in an IDE, or run `./requirements.R` from the command line.

 # Expected Behavior